psu-arts-arch-3/art-203/unit-2/lesson-3/responsive-concepts.md

 ## Screen Sizes

 In our CSS Crash Course, a number of different units were provided, including "px," "em," and "%."
 Recall that these units specify the size of any elements in a website.
-For a long time the most popular unit was "px" \(pixel\) because it was most familiar unit for many designers.
+For a long time the most popular unit was "px" \(pixel\) because it was most familiar unit for many designers \(most computer screens were roughly the same size as well\).

 An "em" is equal to the height of the current font-size.
 For most browsers, the base font-size is 18px high, but that will change if you're working with a header element \(which is much taller than a regular paragraph\).